lukso-network/LIPs/LSPs/LSP-16-UniversalFactory.md

 Deploys an ERC1167 minimal proxy contract using the CREATE2 opcode.

-The address where the contract will be deployed can be known in advance via the {computeERC1167Address} function.
+The address where the contract will be deployed can be known in advance via the [computeERC1167Address](#computeerc1167address) function.

 The `providedSalt` parameter is not used directly as the salt by the CREATE2 opcode.
 Instead, it is hashed via keccak256 with prepending a false boolean.
-See {generateSalt} function for more details.
+See [generateSalt](#generatesalt) function for more details.

 > `keccak256(abi.encodePacked(false, providedSalt))`